gbowerman/azure-myriad/preview/network/readme.md

 # Azure VM scale set networking preview page

 The templates and instructions in this repo are for new and recent network features being added to Azure VM scale sets.
-Some of these features are recently GA, and other are in preview, either limited (your subscription needs to be enabled to use them) or public (anyone can use them).

 ## Feature status
 Last updated: 07/03/2017 - public preview.